up button arrow

 • Renter Personal Liability insurance: this policy covers individuals renting a property whenever they cause harm to others by accident or through negligence.
 Most importantly, renters of single-family dwellings are typically responsible for the upkeep of the grounds.
 So, if a tree falls down a car parked in the driveway, or if a worker slips and falls on the icy sidewalk - renter’s personal liability coverage will help them pay for the damages.

-Homeowners Insurance vs. Condo Insurance: How are They Different?
+Homeowners Insurance vs. Condo Insurance: How Are They Different?

-The difference between homeowners insurance and condo insurance is in the amount of property the policies are designed to cover.
+The difference between homeowners insurance and condo insurance in Texas is in the amount of property the policies are designed to cover.
 Homeowners insurance covers damages done to a house and other structures on the property (sheds, fence, etc).
 In contrast, condo insurance covers damages to the interior of the individuals' unit(s) and their personal belongings.
 This is the reason why condo insurance is called “walls in insurance”.
 The structure of the condo building is covered by the Condominium Association’s Master Policy.

 How Much Home Insurance Coverage Do I Need in Texas?